Clearing applicants who do not meet the standard requirements as specified on the Entry tab may be considered.

 - Key fact:

-- You will learn how to solve everyday problems using computing and apply this through practical hands-on projects so you are industry-ready as soon as you graduate.
+- Learn how to solve everyday problems using computing through practical hands-on projects so you're industry-ready as soon as you graduate.

-Accredited by the British Computer Society and supported by UWE's engineering and computing partner employers, the course is rooted in industry.
-You will hear from visiting industry professionals and apply learning through hands-on projects solving real world problems.
-Depending on where you want to specialise, work placements are available in a choice of organisations.
+Accredited by the British Computer Society and supported by UWE's engineering and computing partner employers, this course is rooted in industry.

 Watch: The learning and teaching experience